-Al Qaeda affiliate al-Shabaab claims attack on US base in Kenya
+Kenya says it killed 4 terrorists as al-Shabaab claims attack on US base

+In a statement, Kenya's Defense Forces (KDF) said there had been an attempt to breach security at Manda Airstrip -- which is near the Camp Simba US base -- but it had been "successfully repulsed."

+"Four terrorists' bodies have so far been found," the KDF said in the statement.
+"The airstrip is safe."
-(CNN)Al Qaeda affiliate al-Shabaab has claimed responsibility for an attack on a US base in Kenya on Sunday morning local time.

-The base -- known as Camp Simba -- is located in Lamu county, near Kenya's border with Somalia.
+On Sunday, al Qaeda affiliate al-Shabaab claimed responsibility for an attack on Camp Simba, in Lamu county, near Kenya's border with Somalia.

 Al-Shabaab said the base was used by both American and Kenyan military personnel, and that US military equipment was "destroyed," according to a statement released by the terror group Sunday.

-Al-Shabaab provided no evidence to support the claims.
-It wasn't immediately clear if there were any casualties.
+Al-Shabaab provided no evidence to support those claims.

+The airstrip near Camp Simba is also a tourist site frequented by Western visitors to Kenya.

+A fire broke out as a result of the breach and affected some fuel tanks at the airstrip, although the blaze was put out, the KDF said.

+US Africa Command -- which is responsible for military relations with nations on the continent -- also acknowledged the attack.

-CNN has reached out to the State Department and the Pentagon for comment.
+CNN has reached out to the State Department, the Pentagon, and the US Embassy in Nairobi for comment.

 The Somali government, in coordination with US Africa Command, has conducted several retaliatory airstrikes on al-Shabaab targets in recent weeks.